freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1055.1

-It's empty now.
+Now the list should be empty.
 Check your status again.

 #### HINTS